aston89/Smart-vibrance-for-reshade/README.md

 2) If the color have an amount of saturation already over the threshold, it will receive less and lesser boost until nothing will be boosted, this method prevent clipping, burning and glowing.
 3) If the color is literally a grayscale (or near grayscale) the boost will also be decreased to preserve clarity and intelligibility on certain situation were the scene is dark and otherwise details will be lost.

-The shader is fully commented and configurable, there's should be no need for further explanation.
+The shader is fully commented and configurable, there's should no need for further explanation, in case, just ask.
+Click on the file .fx and then click on download button on the right or copy paste the code into a .txt and rename it to .fx